Viacheslav Chornovil: Ukrainian Herald trial

+Imprisonment in Mordovia (1972-1978)

-Following his trial Chornovil was sent to a corrective labour colony in the Mordovian Autonomous Soviet Socialist Republic.
+After his conviction, Chornovil was sent to a corrective labour colony in the Mordovian Autonomous Soviet Socialist Republic.
 From 1973 to 1978 he was variously imprisoned at two camps; ZhKh-385/17-A (Note: Also known as Camp 17-A or simply Camp 17.
 Located in Ozerny, Zubovo-Polyansky District.) and ZhKh-385/3.
 (Note: Also known as Camp 19.
 Located in Barashevo, Tengushevsky District.)
 Despite his imprisonment, Chornovil continued to actively lead prisoners' protests, leading him to be nicknamed "General of the zeks" by author and dissident Mikhail Kheifets.
 He was separated from other prisoners and placed under increased surveillance (Note: Chornovil was placed in a chamber-type cell (Помещение камерного типа), a penal regime in the Soviet Union and its successor states harsher than typical imprisonment but less restrictive than solitary confinement.) after refusing to obey any of the rules which prisoners were meant to follow.
 B. Azernikov and L. Kaminskyi, two refuseniks who were imprisoned at the same camp as Chornovil, also described him as having "great authority among all political prisoners," and wrote an open letter to global society urging his release after they left the Soviet Union in 1975.

 Chornovil's activities continued to draw international attention during his imprisonment.
 He was recognised as a prisoner of conscience by human rights group Amnesty International, and awarded the Nicholas Tomalin Prize for Journalism, recognising writers whose freedom of expression is threatened, in 1975.
-Around this time Chornovil also began to smuggle his writings out of prison, and used the opportunity as a means to continue to demonstrate Soviet human rights abuses.
+Around this time, Chornovil also began to smuggle his writings out of prison, and used the opportunity as a means to continue to demonstrate Soviet human rights abuses.
 He wrote a letter to U.S. President Gerald Ford urging him to match the policy of détente with increased attention towards human rights in the Soviet Union, alleging that the Soviet authorities had used détente as a means by which to suppress dissident voices.
 He further urged him to support the Jackson–Vanik amendment, which sanctioned the Soviet Union in an effort to allow for freedom of migration from the country.
 Alongside Boris Penson, he wrote the samvydav booklet "Daily Life in the Mordovian Camps", which was smuggled to Jerusalem and published in Russian before being translated into Ukrainian in the Munich-based Suchasnist journal the next year.